Ahmed14z/FINGU_Assistant/README.md

 2. Install the required packages using `pip install -r requirements.txt`.

+3. Run python -m spacy download en_core_web_sm

-3. Set up a Telegram bot and obtain the API token.
+4. Set up a Telegram bot and obtain the API token.

-4. Set up Clarifai and obtain the necessary credentials.
+5. Set up Clarifai and obtain the necessary credentials.

-5. Replace the placeholders for Clarifai credentials and Telegram bot token in the code.
+6. Replace the placeholders for Clarifai credentials and Telegram bot token in the code.

-6. Run the bot script using `python telegram.py`.
+7. Run the bot script using `python telegram.py`.

 ## Conclusion